 Beautiful Day Youth Training Program

 Beautiful Day serves resettled refugees in Rhode Island teaching job skills that lead to gainful employment.
 In November 2021 a new cohort of youth trainees began and Flore Foundation awarded a grant to fund a portion of the program.
+With impressive outcomes, Flore Foundation continues supporting this program in 2022.

 Beautiful Day began in 2008 when friends sought to increase employment opportunities for refugees in Rhode Island.
 What better way than by making granola.
 Each facet of the business affords training and skill development for employees who are resettled refugees.
 Through their work they encounter experiences to share their culture and deepen roots in their new community.
 They manufacture and sell granola at local farmers markets and online.